 - Complete an Enrollment Community Assistance Visit to ensure that the community has addressed any problems with recent development and is prepared to participate.

 Communities seeking to participate in the NFIP should contact your DEC Regional Floodplain Manager and coordinate with the Regional Planning Commission.
 Here is more information about Joining the NFIP in Vermont.

-Older Pre-FIRM structures can be made safer and less expensive to insure.
+Basements are prohibited for new structures in areas at high risk of flooding.
+Older structures can be made safer and less expensive to insure.
+It is possible to fill in the basement below grade and elevate the lowest floor to make the structure safer and cheaper to insure.
 Talk to your insurance agent.
-Basements are prohibited for new structures in the flood zone and extremely expensive to insure for older buildings.
-It is possible to fill in the basement below grade and elevate the lowest floor to make the structure safer and cheaper to insure.
 Funding to support such mitigation may be available through the Hazard Mitigation Grant Program.